mclemcrew/GSoC25/content/journal/week6.md

 ---
-title: "Week 6: Interactions, Self-Correction, and a Spellbook"
+title: "Week 6: Interactions, Self-Correction, and a Database of Generated Functions"
 description: "This week, we focused on enhancing the PoE system's capabilities by introducing inter-particle interactions, an automated error-correction agent, and a repository for preserving generated code."
 tags:
   - journal-entry